 This ever-growing list is focused on the upcoming Switch games we'd really recommend, either because we've played them or they already exist on other platforms and are getting a Switch port.
-And if you don't own a Nintendo Switch, you might even want to consider which best Nintendo Switch bundle is perfect for you ahead of the Christmas rush.
+And if you don't own a Nintendo Switch, you might even want to consider which best Nintendo Switch bundle is perfect for you.

 Looking for games to play right now?
 Don't miss our list of the best Nintendo Switch games that are in stores or available online today.

 Fire Emblem: Three Houses

 A slight deviation from the series' classic tropes, Fire Emblem: Three Houses is basically a little bit Hogwarts.
 You play as a professor for one of the titular three houses - The Black Eagles, The Blue Lions and the Golden Deer - and you'll be training your students in a number of disaplines, but using the series' traditional grid-based battles.
 There's an overarching storyline that includes visions, life or death decisions, and a strange power.
 I'm intrigued, are you?

 If you're, well, pining for something big and open-worldy after Legend of Zelda: Breath of the Wild, Pine may be something to add to your wishlist.
 Arriving later this year, this action adventure game lets you take on the role of Hue, who belongs to one of the last remaining tribes of humans on the island of Albamare.
 You'll need to find your way through the world in which he lives, where all creatures have lives, goals, quests and paths of their own.
 You'll have to fight, and trade, finds ways to influence the ecology and more in search of a new home.
 There are puzzles to solve too, a vast combat system and more.
 This could be a big hit.